hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 <img src="../img/dotplot.png">

 We find many terms related to **development and differentiation** and amongst those we see the term 'stem cell population maintenance'.
-Functionally, Nanog blocks differentiation.
+This makes sense since functionally, Nanog blocks differentiation.
 Thus, negative regulation of Nanog is required to promote differentiation during embryonic development.
-Recently, Nanog has been shown to be involved in neural stem cell differentiation which might explain the abundance of neuro terms we observe.
+Recently, Nanog has been shown to be involved in neural stem cell differentiation which might explain the abundance of brain-related terms we observe.

-Let's try a **KEGG pathway enrichment** and visualize again using the the dotplot.
+Another popular resource for pathway level annotations is the [KEGG database](https://www.genome.jp/kegg/catalog/org_list.html).
+There is a function in `clusterProfiler` that allows us to  of Let's try a **KEGG pathway enrichment** and visualize again using the the dotplot.
 Again, we see a relevant pathway 'Signaling pathways regulating pluripotency of stem cells'.

 ```
 ekegg <- enrichKEGG(gene = entrez,